michalharakal/kmp-workshop/javaland2023/mkdocs/src/doc/docs/codelab-5.md

 ```
 As you can see, we use eclipse's paho library for mqtt communication, show real power of Kotlin Multiplatform.

+### iOS

+For iOS we use [CocoaMQTT](https://github.com/emqx/CocoaMQTT/), which has a known issue with `cinterop` with swift libraries using `@import` directive usages in a generated Obj-C header
+The fix for the issue is tracked with this [Github issue](https://github.com/michalharakal/kmp-workshop/issues/3)

+Of course, you can always add this CocoaPod dependency into the iOS project directly, and then calling `shared` code from iOS project.

 ## Result